Nestled high in the foothills of Mount Parnassus in Delphi lies the Sanctuary of Apollo.

 The Sanctuary of Apollo dates back to Mycenean times with evidence of occupation as early as 1500 BC.
 However, the cult culture of Apollo that Delphi is so well known for began in the 8th century BC.
 Apollo is the God of light, poetry and music and the sanctuary was home to the Pythian games dedicated to Apollo, which involved competitions in both theatre and sport.
 At the sanctuary, you will be able to see the theatre and stadium in which they were held.

 ☞ Related: 5 Olympian ‘Gods’ And Their Greek Island

 The Magic Of The Oracle

 Much of what we know about the oracle of Delphi is thanks to Plutarch, a philosopher and priest at the temple of Apollo in the first century AD.
-In his writings he attributed the possessed state of the oracle to vapors that were released from within the temple.
+In his writings, he attributed the possessed state of the oracle to vapours that were released from within the temple.
 More recent geological findings confirm Plutarch’s belief.
-The temple of Apollo is in fact situated right above a sacred chasm emitting what is now identified as ethylene, a sweet smelling gas with hallucinogenic properties.
+The temple of Apollo is in fact situated right above a sacred chasm emitting what is now identified as ethylene, a sweet-smelling gas with hallucinogenic properties.

 Archaeological Museum Of Delphi